How an Australian business struggled for 2 years before blowing up. Story from the experience

 I’m going to write an extended post on this area later.
 For now, I’ll just say that choosing shared web hosting (the cheapest one) is one of the most common mistakes that businesses make.
 Unfortunately, selecting the wrong host can hamper a business ability to execute their planned goals.

-Many business owners use WordPress-based websites and use WP-managed web hosting (e.g., WPEngine, SiteGround, etc).
+Many business owners use websites built with WordPress, and use WP-managed web hosting (e.g., WPEngine, SiteGround, etc).
 This hosting type is faster but it’s too expensive to host several websites under the same account.
 The ideal hosting is to use cloud server instances (e.g., AWS EC2 or Digital Ocean) with a custom configuration.

 Setting up cloud server instances requires a one-time expense for a DevOps expert to configure everything properly.
 But after setting it up, it only costs about $40 per month to have strong hardware, host unlimited amounts of websites, and maintain higher speed than with other hosting types I mentioned earlier.